2020 Conference Chairs

 Barry University School of Podiatric Medicine

-Robert Snyder, DPM, MSc, MBA, CWSP, FFPM RCPS (Glasg) is Professor and Director of Clinical Research and Fellowship Director in Wound Care and Research at Barry University School of Podiatric Medicine.
+Robert Snyder, DPM, MSc, MBA, CWSP, FFPM RCPS (Glasg) is Dean, Scool of Podiatric Medicine, Professor and Director of Clinical Research and Director, Fellowship Program in Wound Care and Research at Barry University School of Podiatric Medicine.
 He has created and implemented the first post residency Wound Management and Research Fellowship for podiatric medical schools.
 He is certified in foot and ankle surgery by the American Board of Podiatric Surgery and is also a board certified wound specialist.
 Dr Snyder is past-president of the Association for the Advancement of Wound Care and past-president of the American Board of Wound Management, a certifying body for wound care specialists.
 In addition to his doctorate, he holds an MSc in Wound Healing and Tissue Science from Cardiff University College of Medicine.
 His expertise at Cardiff, Wales, was further acknowledged with an appointment as Honorary Senior Lecturer.
 To constantly expand his knowledge and stay current in all aspects of healthcare, he is completing an MBA in Health Management.
 Dr Snyder is a key opinion leader and sought after speaker, lecturing extensively throughout the United States and abroad.
 Dr Snyder has published several book chapters and over 165 papers in peer reviewed and trade journals on wound care and was the recipient of the Dr Robert Warriner Memorial Award for excellence in wound management.
 Dr Snyder serves on the editorial advisory boards of Ostomy Wound Management, Section Editor for Wounds and as a periodic reviewer for the Lancet and NEJM.
 He has been a Principal Investigator on more than 50 randomized controlled trials for innovative wound healing modalities and products.
 In 2018, Dr Snyder was inducted into the Royal College of Physicians and Surgeons of Glasgow as Faculty Fellow in Podiatric Medicine.

 Joseph J Stoffel, BS3M Specialist Microbiologist